 This Procedure Is For You

 Throughout your breast augmentation journey, I want you to remember that this procedure is for you.
 Don’t allow yourself to fall into the trap of looking to your friends and family for making decisions that fall on your shoulders.
 Your boobs, your procedure, your decisions.

 This one can be super difficult, especially in the culture we are accustomed to—but it’s important.
 Ask yourself, “In 10 years, what will I wish I had done today?”

 Personally, I wanted to go bigger than I ended up deciding on, but I really feel like I made the wisest decision.
-Since I was only in my mid-20’s when I had my procedure, I knew I would likely have 1 or 2 revisions over my lifetime where I would have the opportunity to go up in size.
+Since I was only in my mid-20’s when I had my procedure, I knew I would likely have 1 or 2 breast augmentation revisions over my lifetime where I would have the opportunity to go up in breast implant size.

 The bottom line is there is no perfect shape or size.
 Every boat in the harbor was beautiful in it’s own unique way, and your breast augmentation will be the same.

 Thoughts from Dr. Ben WoodBy far, one of the most significant advances that we've seen in guiding the breast implant selection process is Vectra 3D imaging.

 Almost all women have a mental image of how they would ideally envision their breasts, and seeing different size implants on your body in the Vectra image has been a game changer.
 Jenny is right that you should also think long-term though, so that you are happy for many years to come.